How to Win (And Keep) the Amazon Buy Box

 - Poor shipping metrics (not using FBA)

-Whatever the reason for a suppressed Buy Box, you’ll need to work on creating a more quality listing and experience for your customers so that Amazon takes you seriously again.
+Whatever the reason for a suppressed Buy Box, you’ll need to work on creating a higher-quality listing and experience for your customers so that Amazon takes you seriously again.
 It’s nothing personal, Amazon is just trying to protect its customers and its image.

 Winning the Buy Box depends on many factors, but the most important among them has a lot to do with the customer experience.
 Here are the most important things to focus on when trying to win it:

-- Maintaining competitive pricing of your products is key to keeping your customers happy and bring the first option for the Buy Box
+- Maintaining competitive pricing of your products is key to keeping your customers happy and getting the first option for the Buy Box

 - Managing inventory correctly – having your product stocked and available for purchase ensures that things don’t go wrong, and you disappoint your customers